Russ Tor, Rustor, Rock Tor (possible)

-This is the distinctive yet small tor 150 metres south of Higher Tor on the Belstone Ridge.
-It is a heavily fissured rock with distinct horizontal jointings that are so different from the granite on high, but this is a tor in its own right.
-The name of "Lower Tor" is possible but it has also become known as "Russ Tor" in recent years after the memory of Russell who used to frequent this point.
-A hidden note in the rocks records this as a poignant reminder some years after his death.
+This is the distinctive yet small tor 150 metres to the south of Higher Tor on the Belstone Ridge.
+It is a heavily fissured outcrop with conspicuous, marked horizontal jointings that are so different from the nearby granite on high, and is in respect considered a separate tor in its own right.

-Hemery describes the tor but, surprisingly, fails to give it a name, when describing the route from the Belstone parish bond-stones to Higher Tor; "This picture also shows a rock outcrop on the rising ridge beyond the stones; equidistant from stones and distant tor, the rock consists of a cohesive mass of medium-grained granite with a pronounced canopy."
+Eric Hemery (1983) describes the tor but, surprisingly, fails to give it a name, when describing the route from the Belstone parish boundstones to Higher Tor; "This picture also shows a rock outcrop on the rising ridge beyond the stones; equidistant from stones and distant tor, the rock consists of a cohesive mass of medium-grained granite with a pronounced canopy."

 Indeed, the small overhang is quite prominent especially from the east side where it provides a little shelter from prevailing winds coming from the north and west.
 The somewhat diminutive stature of the outcrop here in comparison to its neighbours has possibly leant it the name of 'Rock Tor', a name that appears on a map published in 1941.
 This strange anomaly doesn't seem to have been continued onto later maps.